mfelsche/stups-crate/README.md

 ## Docker

-It is important to have a stups-compliant docker image to include a current scm-source.json.
+It is important to have a stups-compliant docker image to include a current `scm-source.json` in the root folder.
 Use `make` to build your docker image:

 ```sh